 CFC rules came into force on 1 January 2015.
-Under the CFC rules, a CFC is a non-Russian entity (including funds, trusts, partnerships and foundations) which is controlled by a Russian tax resident (a company or an individual).
+Under the CFC rules, a CFC is a non-Russian entity (including funds, trusts, partnerships and foundations) that is controlled by a Russian tax resident (a company or an individual).
 Limited exemptions exist.
-The rules set out how 'control' is assessed and there are certain circumstances in which 'control' will be deemed to exist, for example where a certain minimum level of participation exists.
-A controlling Russian resident is now required to:
+The rules set out how 'control' is assessed and there are certain circumstances in which 'control' will be deemed to exis; for example, where a certain minimum level of participation exists.